 “His playing is deeply personal… An exquisite performance…” The Wholenote/Alex Baran

-"I felt in deep contact with Grieg's Steinway from 1892"
+"I felt in deep contact with Grieg's music on his Steinway from 1892"

 BERGENS TIDENDE, 13.01.2018, by Erik Fossen